Great Holland Pits

 Mouse over links for pictures; click for detail page.

-It has a wide variety of flowering plants, including localised Essex species such as moschatel, yellow archangel, small-flowered buttercup, mousetail, carline thistle, several small clovers, true bulrush, and soft shield and hart's-tongue ferns.
+It has a wide variety of flowering plants, including some that are unusual in Essex, such as moschatel, yellow archangel, small-flowered buttercup, mousetail, carline thistle and soft shield and hartstongue ferns.

 Buses stop at the Lion's Den on the route from Clacton to Walton.